Country Director, Francophone West Africa - IPA

-IPA seeks a Country Director to oversee its Francophone West Africa (FWA) offices, located in Ouagadougou, Burkina Faso, Abidjan, Côte d’Ivoire, and Bamako, Mali.
-The FWA Country Director will work with IPA Global and key stakeholders to set the strategic direction for IPA in these countries, and oversee multiple simultaneous impact evaluations in a variety of sectors, rural development, financial inclusion, governance, education and public health.
-The position provides the opportunity to guide the research program in multiple countries, spend time in the field, direct in-country operations and to interact closely with academic researchers, local government agencies, donors, and other NGOs.
+IPA seeks a Country Director to oversee its Francophone West Africa operations in Burkina Faso, Ivory Coast and Mali.
+The Country Director will be based in either Abidjan or Ouagadougou with travels to the other Country Offices periodically based on project requirements (representing a 20% expectation for travel).
+The Country Director will work with IPA Global and key stakeholders to set the strategic direction for IPA in these countries and oversee multiple simultaneous impact evaluations in a variety of sectors, including governance, gender empowerment, financial inclusion, education and public health.
+The position provides the opportunity to guide the research program in three countries, spend time in the field, direct in-country operations and to interact closely with academic researchers, local government agencies, donors, and other NGOs.

-The FWA Country Director, assisted by his/her management team and more broadly a team of approximately 30 permanent staff and hundreds of short term field staff at any given time, will provide overarching oversight to all project and office operations in the three countries, lead strategic planning for the country program, oversee finance and operations teams, build and strengthen systems for high quality data collection, provide capacity building of local staff and partners, and lead the dissemination of results to local practitioners and policy makers.
-The FWA Country Director will also contribute to IPA’s continued expansion by initiating new partnerships and projects in the three countries.
+The Country Director, assisted by his/her management team and more broadly a team of permanent staff and hundreds of short term field staff at any given time, will provide overarching oversight to all project and office operations in the two countries, lead strategic planning for the country program, oversee finance and operations teams, build and strengthen systems for high quality data collection, provide capacity building of local staff and partners, and lead the dissemination of results to local practitioners and policy makers.
+The Country Director will also contribute to IPA’s continued expansion by initiating new partnerships and projects in the countries and be a key player in the growth of the two country offices.

-The FWA Country Director is assisted by a Management Team comprising a few middle managers, including two Research Managers, one Finance Manager, one Policy and Business Development Associate, and one Operations Associate.
-The larger team is comprised of approximately 30 local and international permanent staff, and up to hundreds of short-term field staff at any given time.
+The position requires close interaction with academic researchers, donors, local government agencies, and other Implementing Partners.
+The Country Director will be assisted by a Management Team comprising of a Research Manager/Coordinator and a Policy and Project Development Manager in Burkina Faso, a Research Manager/Coordinator in Abidjan, Finance and Operations Associates/Officer (in each of the three countries), and the FWA security advisor.
+The larger team is comprised of local and international permanent staff, and up to hundreds of short-term field staff at any given time.

 Oversee high-quality research

-- Oversee and manage a team composed of Research Managers/Coordinators, Research Associates, and Field Managers, whose responsibilities include project design, management of data collection, data management and analysis, and writing of research reports, all in close collaboration with principal investigators;
+- Oversee and manage a team composed of Research Managers/Coordinators, (Senior) Research Associates, and Field Managers, whose responsibilities include project design, management of data collection, data management and analysis, and writing of research reports, all in close collaboration with the Principal Investigators;

-- Build systems and structures to ensuring that the implementation of research activities follows IPA’s quality standards and principal investigator’s directions;
+- Build systems and structures to ensure that the implementation of research activities follows IPA’s research quality standards and processes and Principal Investigator’s directions;

 - Work to incorporate best practices and lessons learned in research and operations by other IPA offices and research affiliates.

-- In dialogue with potential partners, principal investigators, identify and develop potential projects with meaningful research and policy implications;
+- In dialogue with potential partners and Principal Investigators, identify and develop potential projects with meaningful research and policy implications;

 - Coordinate fundraising for research proposals.